Scalp Oil: An important step in your hair care routine you might be skipping

 So, what is scalp care?
 The good news is, unlike the skin on your face, you don’t need a three-to-five step regimen twice a day to maintain its health.
 A weekly treatment in the form of a pre-shampoo mask or a treatment oil applied to the scalp prior to shampooing is usually sufficient to keep scalp skin healthy.
 Here, three common scalp treatments and the complaints they address best.

 If your scalp is itchy: Tea tree oil

-Tea tree oil is antibacterial, anti-inflammatory and anti-fungal so it can quell itchiness and irritation pretty quickly.
-It’s only drawback: It is strong smelling.
+Tea tree oil is helps to calm and soothe skin.
+It’s only drawback: It’s strong smell.
 So, most people prefer to use it as a wash-out treatment, rather than walking around smelling of tea tree oil all day.
 The easiest (and least messy) way to apply is to use a dropper or spray bottle (you may need to dilute the oil a little with water to make spritzing easier) to evenly distribute the oil over your scalp.
 Then massage the oil in with your fingers for two to three minutes; this massage also helps dislodge any dead skin cells, which can collect on the scalp and exacerbate irritation.
 Leave the oil on for as long as you can (ten minutes is the minimum).
 Then shampoo out.

 If your scalp feels tight and dry: Olive, almond, jojoba or argan oils